 Answer:The question of when to take vitamins together or separately is an excellent one and which we address in the "What to Consider When Using" and "Concerns and Cautions" sections of our Reviews of vitamin or mineral supplements.
 How you take a supplement can be just as important as which product you take -- both may impact how much of a nutrient your body actually gets.

 A few rules of thumb:

 - Be aware that vitamins and minerals can also affect the absorption and effectiveness of medications.
 You'll find more specific information about this in the "Concerns and Cautions" section of each of our Reviews.
-You can also look up these drug interactions by drug name in our Encyclopedia.

 Keep in mind that these issues are not of significant concern when consuming a multivitamin providing up to the recommended daily intakes (RDAs) of vitamins and minerals -- as long as it does not contain more than 250 mg of either calcium or magnesium.